-103-360.
-Requirements for Good Engineering Practice.
+103-460.
+Criteria for Good Engineering Practice.

-The electric plant of an electrical utility shall be constructed, installed, maintained and operated in accordance with good engineering practice to assure, as far as reasonably possible, continuity of service, uniformity in the quality of service, and the safety of persons and property.
+The gas plant of a gas system shall be constructed, installed, maintained, and operated in accordance with good engineering practices and regulations included by reference as part of these rules to assure, as far as reasonably possible, continuity of service, uniformity in the quality of service furnished, and the safety of persons and property.